bell345/pseudo-interpreter/README.md

     number          : [digit]* ['.']? [digit]+
                     ;

+Comments are sections of text which are ignored when parsing the file and can be used to add inline documentation.

+    comment         : '#' (any character)* '\n'
+                    ;

 All programs start with a PROGRAM declaration, followed by a statment list:

     program         : program_decl begin_stmt [statement]* end_stmt